cs3157-borowski/recitations/recitation_1/git.md

  **A:** Yes, you commit only the changes in the files that you staged.
 However, whatever is unstaged still only exists in the working directory.

+## Branching, remember me?
+Of course you do!
+However, what we previously said about branching is that it is good to develop on seperate branches and then create pull requests to propose merging those changes to the master branch.
+In cases where you want to add something that would not be jeopardizing to your code or if you are working with your parter in real time, there is a way to bypass branching off for edits completely.
+Proceed with caution, but this is how you can bypass creating seperate branches for edits.
+	1. Checkout to the branch that you want to make edits on
+	2. To get the latest version of that branch, run `~$ git pull` which will 'pull' the most recent commit of the remote repository (specific to the branch that you are on.)
+	3. Make your edits, stage them, commit them, and to push them onto the remote repository, run `~$git push origin <branch-name>` (this should be a familiar command.

+You and your partner can do this in a cycle, pushing and pulling eachothers commits to update the same branch.
+However, when making big changes or developing large chunks of code, we reccomend going the branching route and creating a seperate branch and opening a pull request.
+This is a lot safer and can prevent conflicts which we will go over in future sections.

 ### **Review: Git Commands for Adding and Committing Changes**

 1. `~$ git status` compares the last committed version of your repo and the working directory and indicates what stage each file is in